Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 - Computer Predicted Total: 137.9

-Butler has put together a 6-1-0 record against the spread this season, while Texas Tech is 2-3-0.
-The Bulldogs have gone over the point total in three games, while Red Raiders games have gone over one time.
+Butler's record against the spread so far this season is 6-1-0, and Texas Tech's is 2-3-0.
+The Bulldogs have a 3-4-0 record going over the point total, while games involving the Red Raiders have a record of 1-4-0 when it comes to hitting the over.

 Sportsbook Promo Codes